m0uwz/chatbot-the-architect/data/nlu.md

 - talk to me
 - who is your favourite robot?
 - can you help me to build a bot
+- How is the weather in bonn
+- How is the weather over there
+- whats the meaning of life?
+- whats the time?

 ## intent:goodbye
 - Bye